Featured Wineries 2019 Europe

 MAISON AMBROISE (Prémeaux-Prissey, FRANCE)

 The Ambroise family settled in Prémeaux-Prissey, near Nuits-Saint-Georges, 300 years ago.
 Bertrand Ambroise studied viticulture and winemaking and then traveled to Champagne and Cognac to learn the approaches of other regions.
 In 1987, he created the house of Ambroise, a négociant that also draws on the family’s 40 acres, which includes two Premier Crus in Nuits-Saint-Georges.
 They now produce 11,000 cases a year with bottlings of Chardonnay and Pinot noir.
 Bertrand views winemaking as a dialogue between traditionalists and modernists.

-CHÂTEAU DE CHAMIERY (Mercurey, FRANCE)
+CHÂTEAU DE CHAMIREY (Mercurey, FRANCE)

 Represented by Amaury Devillard